-I don’t normally dicsuss the fluff text at the beginning of class entries, but I really wat to call attention to the Barbarian’s entry because it’s such a perfect explanation of the class.
+I don’t normally discuss the fluff text at the beginning of class entries, but I really want to call attention to the Barbarian’s entry because it’s such a perfect explanation of the class.
 During combat encounters: angry and violent.
 During social encounters: angry and terrifying.
 While exploring: watching intently for an opportunity to become angry and violent.
 In downtime: carousing.

 Mechanically, the barbarian is a Defender and Striker similar to the Fighter.
 However, unlike the Fighter you’re largely locked into melee combat, so your role in the party is fairly limited.
 You have very little needs from your skills, leaving you ample opportunity to fill skill-based roles in your party, provided that your ability scores can support them.
-You’re unlikely to be a Face due to the class's absolute disregard for Charisma (the word doesn't appear anywhere in the class's entry in the Core Rulebook).
+You’re unlikely to be a Face, but the Barbarian has several excellent options related to Intimidation.

 Barbarian Class Features

 Key Ability: Strength.
 Unsurprisingly, a class about getting angry and hitting things depends on Strength.